Crossy147/money-transfer/README.md

 ```

 Sample response:
+`Status 201 Created`
 ```
 5
 ```

 Possible response with status `400 Bad Request`
 ```
-Account balance must be negative but was -20
+Account balance must be negative, but was -20
 ```

 # ```TRANSACTIONS```